-Turning a knack for interior decorating and shopping into nearly a million dollars to help serve the community seems an improbable feat.
+Turning a knack for interior decorating and shopping into raising nearly a million dollars to help low-income Williamson County residents seems an improbable feat.

 But GraceWorks volunteer Judy Moser found a way.

 Moser says she has two main talents – interior decorating and shopping.
 She also has a desire to help others, but couldn’t find a way to mesh that with her skills until Hurricane Katrina gave her an opportunity for service.
 Moser quickly volunteered to help GraceWorks organize, sort and distribute donations for hurricane victims.

 Afterward, she began volunteering at GraceWorks once a week.
 The store manager noticed her skills and asked her to create and take charge of the GraceWorks Boutique, a section of the thrift store set aside for higher-end clothing, shoes, jewelry and household items.

 At last, she was able to do what she does best and help people in need at the same time.

 “What I was good at without being paid to do it was interior decorating, and I was a really good shopper, keeping up with styles and trends,” Moser said.
 “But I never figured out how God could use interior decoration.
 I felt I would never find my purpose.